 Hi, my name is Haiman Wong and I am from San Jose, California.
-I am currently a first-year student studying Communications, Legal Institutions, Economics, and Government (CLEG) at American University in Washington, DC in the Politics, Policy, and Law Three-Year Scholars Program.
-I am also part of the School of Public Affairs Leadership Program where I am specializing in Education Empowerment and Education Policy.
-I will also be pursuing a minor in Computer Science.
-Subjects and issue areas that I am most passionate about include rhetoric, government, law, cybersecurity, and domestic public policy (specifically on issues such as education, economics, corporations, and cybersecurity).
-I am open to all opportunities as my interests and experiences cover a wide range of issues and fields, but I aspire to ultimately end with a career in law and cybersecurity.
+I am currently a second year student studying Communications, Legal Institutions, Economics, and Government (CLEG) at American University in Washington, DC in the Politics, Policy, and Law Three-Year Scholars Program.
+I am also part of the School of Public Affairs Leadership Program where I am specializing in the intersectionality of technology, education, and law.
+I am also pursuing a minor in Information Systems and Technology.
+Subjects and issue areas that I am most passionate about include rhetoric, government, law, cybersecurity, and domestic public policy (specifically on issues such as education, economics, tech regulation, and cybersecurity).
+I am open to all opportunities as my interests and experiences cover a wide range of issues and fields, but I aspire to ultimately end with a career in law, technology, and cybersecurity.

 My passion for public affairs started my sophomore year of high school, which, if you asked most people within my circles, is a fact that few are willing to believe.
 For twelve years of my life, I was dedicated to pursuing my dream of becoming a pediatric cardiologist.
 I graduated with an Applied Math, Science, and Engineering major and a Conservatory of the Arts Music Minor in high school.
 I was also part of the officer team in my high school’s Forensics Club and completed various research projects of my own, including a project on the effects of GMOs on human health and development.
 I also sequenced DNA and worked with the Rosetta Institute of Biomedical Research at UC Berkeley over the summer of my freshman year in efforts to understand and further research of cancer and molecular biology.